ohler55/opee/README.md

 method.
 Other methods return immediately but they should never modify the data portions of the Actors.
 They can be used to modify the control of the Actor.

+Once a reasonable API has been established a high performance C extension will be written to improve performance.

 # plans

 - create an error handler that prints or logs rescued exceptions (::Opee::Log class)
+ - create an Env class or module
+  - it creates a Log instance
+  - Actor.new should add itself to Env
+ - Log
+  - allow forward attribute to be set that forwards messages to another Actor
+  - turn output off (useful when there is a forward actor)

+- implement a design pattern for a shared work queue

 - pick a problem to test against